Patient education: Ovarian cysts (Beyond the Basics)

 Approach to the patient with an adnexal mass

-Ovarian germ cell neoplasms: Pathology, clinical manifestations, and diagnosis
+Ovarian germ cell tumors: Pathology, clinical manifestations, and diagnosis

 The following organizations also provide reliable health information.